Trevor Rainbolt: Career

 He revealed the 2023 New York Jets schedule using street view to determine the home cities of the Jets' opponents, in collaboration with the Jets' social media.
 In June 2023, after seeing a TikTok video of an egg sandwich, Rainbolt spent nearly 100 hours tracking down the bagel shop.
 The restaurant, Bagel Market in Manhattan, then named the sandwich after Rainbolt.
 In April 2023, Rainbolt privately rented a billboard in Boston, Massachusetts, with his logo and face.
-Local news stories began reporting after several social media accounts shared images of the billboard.
-The billboard read, "this is boston. nice."
+Local news stories began reporting after several social media accounts shared images of the billboard, which read "This is Boston.
+Nice."

-On September 12, 2023, Rainbolt became the first person to play a GeoGuessr game while skydiving, in a stunt with Red Bull athlete and skydiving expert Sean MacCormac over Lake Elsinore, California.
-He achieved a score of 21,047 out of 25,000 in the classic game.
 In October 2023, Rainbolt served as a commentator for the inaugural GeoGuessr World Cup, which drew over 70,000 viewers.
 He also commentated for the 2024 edition.
 In 2025, Rainbolt was inducted in the Games section of the Forbes 30 Under 30.